 Coming in at number eight is “Choose Your Own Adventure”.
 This camp favorite allows players to pave their own way and allows for Staff / LDP Counselors to share the games and skills they are most passionate about.
 Each afternoon campers choose from a fresh menu of diverse elective options that run the gamut from specialized skill stations like Sniper Series, Scorpion Series, "Witness the Fitness" and Face-Offs to unstructured game options like Ultimate Lacrosse or Chumash.
-Players can even opt to connect with Nature via a hike along the Mississippi or learn to string their own stick.
+Players can even opt to connect with nature via a hike along the Mississippi or take a break from lacrosse with the recess station.

 Exclusive to the overnight camps is staying in the dorms.
-The Middle School and Varsity Prep camps all offer the ability to stay on campus throughout the entirety of the camp and the results of this are pretty special.
-Players get a taste of living on their own and get to form a bond with players from all over Minnesota.
+The Middle School and High School camps all offer the opportunity to stay on campus throughout the entirety of the camp and the results of this are pretty special.
+Players get a taste of living on their own and get to form a bond with players from all over the country.

-This is arguably one of our most unforgettable “Choose Your Own Adventure” options, the “Nature Walk with Coach Voss.”
-Outdoorsman and nature enthusiast Coach Vossen takes campers through the woods and down to the Mississippi River Bluffs for a chance of discovery and reflection.
+This is arguably one of our most unforgettable “Choose Your Own Adventure” options, the “Nature Walk .”
+Our coaches take campers through the woods and down to the Mississippi River Bluffs for a chance of discovery and reflection.
 Campers get to embrace nature by encountering things like an epic view of the Minneapolis skyline and a hidden waterfall.

 Making the list at number four is the "Tournament of Campions".
 The tournament requires courage and skill.
-Rumor has it that past Champions include Lebron James and Paul Rabil.
-Campers, Counselors, and Staff are divided into four teams which compete throughout the week in everything from full-field games, to dance contests, to competitive ball-hunts (a Senior Staff favorite...).
-The team atmosphere is where relationships amongst players really strengthen.
+Campers, Counselors, and Staff are divided into four teams that compete throughout the week in everything from full-field games, dance contests, and competitive ball-hunts (a Senior Staff favorite...).
+The team atmosphere is where relationships among players really strengthen.
 These games get pretty intense and it is fun to see the teams come together throughout the course of the camp.

 The third on the countdown is enrichment.
-The enrichment sessions take place every day after lunch and are meant to encourage growth not only as a lacrosse player but as a person as well.
-Sessions include goal-setting, team-building, yoga, reflection and other age-group specific character development topics.
+The enrichment sessions take place every day after lunch and are meant to encourage growth not only as a lacrosse player, but also as a well-rounded person.
+Homegrown's core values are Character, Confidence, and Community.
+Campers can participate in sessions that embody all these values, including goal-setting, team-building, yoga, mindfulness and reflection, sports psychology, and other age-group-specific character development topics.

 Topping the list of the Top 10 Reasons We Love Summer Camp is… the fun.
-Hunger games, nature walks, and counselor panels.
+There is a reason why people travel from all across the United States (and Canada!) to come to our camps.
+From choose your own adventure, nature walks, enrichment, counselor panels, games, and activities, we have something for everyone at camp.
 It is evident that Homegrown summer camps are unlike most lacrosse camps you’ll encounter.
 Off-field sessions are just as important as the on-field sessions.
 The primary focus of camp is not only raising the level of lacrosse skill but also providing each individual camper an unforgettable experience.